 Burn energy and ride on in the play area

-Throughout the walk-thru farm, there are various play areas.
-These include sandboxes with a train shed, a corn cabin, a LEGO room, and a few gorgeous Victorian-style playhouses.
+Throughout the farm, you can make a pit stop to play at one of the sandboxes with a train shed, a corn cabin, a LEGO room, and a few gorgeous Victorian-style playhouses.
 Brookhollow also has newer top-of-the-line playground equipment that’s even better than most playgrounds we’ve been to.
 We often meet up for playdates with our friends here, and the kids love running around from attraction to attraction.
 There’s less of a crowd than at a park, and the kids can safely play while the parents hang back.

-Another attraction not to be missed is the tractor ride.
-Farmer Tina ( who everyone knows by name) drives guests around the farm to take in the views.
-It’s also an excellent opportunity for parents to sit down and not have to chase their kids for 15 minutes.
+Another fave my kids are always asking about is the tractor ride.
+Farmer Tina (whom everyone knows by name) drives guests around the farm to take in the views.
+It’s also an excellent opportunity for parents to take a breather for a few minutes.
 After the tractor ride, my kids hop on the open-air kiddie train with cow-shaped cars (each named after the cows) to tour the flower garden and grounds.
 Both rides are $3 per person (under two is free for the tractor, and for the train, under 37 inches gets a free and required chaperone).
 There are several places for parents to sit and relax while their children go on these, including benches, picnic tables, and Adirondack chairs.

-Brookhollow’s Barnyard is the perfect place to have a party, hand each party-goer their own feed cup, and they will have a blast keeping the farm animal fed.
+Brookhollow’s Barnyard is a unique spot to have a party.
+Hand each party-goer their own feed cup, and they will have a blast keeping the farm animals fed.

 Celebrate everything at Brookhollow’s Barnyard

-Brookhollow’s is also an ideal spot for young kids to celebrate a birthday party.
-Because they are home to alpacas, pigs, horses, cows, peacocks, chickens, and bunnies, it’s a fun day for kids and adults who don’t have to do much besides bringing food and favors.
-I’ve hosted both for my kids, and the play areas, combined with the animals and the train and tractor rides, make for a fantastic and memorable party.
-There are two spots for parties: a pavilion near the admission building and a party barn (located at the pumpkin patch), and guests board a haywagon to get to the petting zoo area).
+Brookhollow’s is also an ideal place to host a kid’s birthday party.
+Because they are home to alpacas, pigs, horses, cows, peacocks, chickens, and bunnies, it’s a fun day for kids and adults who don’t have to do much besides bringing food, decorations, cake, and favors.
+I’ve hosted both for my kids and the play areas, combined with the animals and the train and tractor rides, make for a fantastic and memorable party.
+There are two spots for parties—a pavilion near the admission building and a party barn (located at the pumpkin patch).
+The party barn is reserved for hoedowns which are larger events.

 For holidays, especially Easter, Brookhollow hosts an egg hunt and allows photoshoots with baby goats, bunnies, and lambs.
 It’s one of the most popular events and tends to sell out once sessions are announced around January because everyone wants to cuddle these cuties.
-We have done the photoshoots with baby animals a few times, and my kids loved that they got to hold cute baby animals on their laps.
-Brookhollow’s Barnyard also offers pumpkin picking, a Christmas light show until February, and Christmas tree sales.
+We have done photoshoots with baby animals a few times, and my kids loved that they got to hold cute baby animals on their laps.
+Brookhollow’s Barnyard also offers pumpkin picking and a Christmas light show.

 Feeding the animals at Brookhollow’s Barnyard is one of our favorite things to do.